awsdocs/amazon-connect-admin-guide/doc_source/security_iam_resource-level-policy-examples.md

 Set up a trusted relationship with accountID to domain domainName\.

-## Grant access to Amazon Connect High\-Volume Outbound Communications resources<a name="grant-read-only-access-to-outboundcommunications"></a>
+## Grant access to Amazon Connect outbound campaigns resources<a name="grant-read-only-access-to-outboundcommunications"></a>

-Amazon Connect High\-Volume Outbound Communications uses `connect-campaign` as the prefix for actions instead of `connect`\.
-The following policy grants full access to a specific high\-volume outbound campaign\.
+Outbound campaigns uses `connect-campaign` as the prefix for actions instead of `connect`\.
+The following policy grants full access to a specific outbound campaign\.

 ```
 {